dotnet/dotnet-docker/samples/aspnetapp/README.md

 ## Optimizing for size

-You may want to build an ASP.NET Core image that is optimized for size, by publishing an application that includes the ASP.NET Core runtime (self-contained) and then is trimmed with the assembly-linker.
+You may want to build an ASP.NET Core image that is optimized for size by publishing an application that includes the ASP.NET Core runtime (self-contained) and then is trimmed with the assembly-linker.
 These are the tools offered in the .NET Core SDK for producing the smallest images.
-This approach may be prefered if you are running a single .NET Core app on a machine.
+This approach may be preferred if you are running a single .NET Core app on a machine.
 Otherwise, building images on the ASP.NET Core runtime layer is recommended and likely preferred.

 The following instructions are for x64 only, but can be straightforwardly updated for use with ARM architectures.